MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbServerConfiguration.md

 ### -AuditClientDoesNotSupportSigning

-Resets auditing of SMB clients that don't support signing.
+Resets auditing of SMB clients that don't support signing to its default value.

 ```yaml
 Type: SwitchParameter